 Cats and dogs coming into Canada may need a microchip, vaccinations, and a health certificate.
 Rabbits, ferrets, and some birds also have regulations them and may need to pass a health inspection.
 Make sure you know the rules before you get your heart set on moving to Canada with pets.

 And keep in mind the weather and the predators!
 Most cats in Canada are indoor cats because the freezing winters, eagles, and pumas can be a bit too much of a risk.
 Not that there are eagles and pumas lurking around every corner, but it does pay to be careful.
-If you do want to introduce your animal friend to a comfortable Canadian lifestyle, Links can help you get them over with our Pet Relocation Service.
+If you do want to introduce your animal friend to a comfortable Canadian lifestyle,

 Good news!
 Canada’s public transport is efficient, high-capacity, and has a range of options for getting you from one end of the country to the other.
 VIA Rail http://www.viarail.ca/en operate national passenger rail services and link with most major cities as well as hundreds of smaller towns.
 Rail has been around for a long time in Canada so they know how to do it well.
 You can expect a comfortable journey (with possible group discounts), although most Canadians only take longer journey occasionally.